dataswift/open-source-developer-portal/app/guides/send-money/index.md

 ### Choose the experience you want for your customers

 Dwolla offers two different paths for you to onboard your customers onto the payment platform.
-If you want to keep Dwolla in the background, choose our white label solution.
-Or if you’d like to tap into Dwolla’s co-branded OAuth experience, select Dwolla Direct.
+If you want to keep Dwolla in the background, choose our Access API.
+Otherwise, tap into Dwolla’s co-branded OAuth experience.
 [Contact sales](https://www.dwolla.com/contact) for information about pricing for each option.

 Regardless of which option you implement, the first step is to onboard recipients for your transfer, along with ensuring a funding source is added where money will be sent.
 Dwolla’s branded experience prompts your recipients for their bank or credit union account information.
-Otherwise, if you choose to implement the white label solution, your application will need to capture the recipients bank account information to pass through to Dwolla for secure storage.
+Otherwise, if you choose to integrate with the Access API, your application will need to capture the recipient's bank account information to pass through to Dwolla for secure storage.

 ### Next step: Choose your onboarding experience